Reds vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Logan Webb (8-7) will take the mound for the Giants, his 20th start of the season.
+- The Giants' Ross Stripling (0-2) will make his ninth start of the season.

+- In eight starts this season, Stripling has not yet earned a quality start.

+- Stripling has made three starts of five or more innings in eight chances this season, and averages 3.5 frames when he pitches.

 |Opponent